Boro23-wq/boro-blog-novela/content/posts/absolute-imports-nextjs/index.md

 <!-- SOME CHANGE REQUIRED -->

-With absolute imports it's clean and easy.
+With absolute imports, it's clean and easy.

 ```js
 // With absolute imports